saumyabansal-cs22/JS-Challenger/README.md

 Sometimes you might want to store information that cannot be represented by a number.

-For example, the product for which we already have a price could sometimes be on sale and sometimes not.
+e.g, the product for which we already have a price could sometimes be on sale and sometimes not.

 To store this kind of information we can use JavaScript Booleans, like so: